-This subclause specifies datafile copies.
-Refer to datafile CopySpec::= on page 2-26 for the syntax diagram.
+This subclause specifies data file copies.
+Refer to datafileCopySpec::= on page 2-27 for the syntax diagram.

-Syntax Element Description 'filename' Specifies the filenames of one or more datafile image copies.
-ALL Specifies that all datafile image copies should be backed up.
-LIKE 'string_pattern' Specifies a filename pattern.
+Syntax Element Description 'filename' Specifies the file names of one or more data file image copies.
+ALL Specifies that all data file image copies are backed up.
+LIKE 'string_pattern' Specifies a file name pattern.
 The percent sign (%) is a wildcard that means zero or more characters; an underscore () is a wildcard that means one character.
-FROM TAG tag_name Specifies a list of one or more datafile copies, identified by the tag name.
-If multiple datafile copies with this tag exist, then RMAN backs up only the most current datafile copy of any particular datafile.
+FROM TAG tag_name Specifies a list of one or more data file copies, identified by the tag name.
+If multiple data file copies with this tag exist, then RMAN backs up only the most current data file copy of any particular data file.
 Tags are not case sensitive.
-NODUPLICATES Prevents the inclusion of identical datafile copies in a backup operation (Example 2-29 on page 2-51).
-For each set of duplicate datafile copies, the file with the most recent timestamp will be selected.
+NODUPLICATES Prevents the inclusion of identical data file copies in a backup operation (Example 2-29 on page 2-51).
+For each set of duplicate data file copies, the file with the most recent timestamp is selected.